Jks08/Jks08/README.md

 - 📫 Reach me at: **srivastavajishnu.31@gmail.com** or **jisheras31@gmail.com**

-- ⚡ Fun fact **Neural Networks are NOT even close to the human brain**
+- ⚡ Fun fact **Neural Networks are NOT even close to immitating the human brain**

 ### Connect with me: